sec-bit/ckb-zkp/zkp-toolkit/README.md

     };
     let params = generate_random_parameters::<Bn_256, _, _>(c, &mut rng).unwrap();

-    // you need save this verify key,
+    // you need to save this verify key,
-    // when verify, use it as a params. let vk_bytes = postcard::to_allocvec(&params.vk).unwrap();
+    // when verify, use it as a param. let vk_bytes = postcard::to_allocvec(&params.vk).unwrap();

-    // you need save this prove key,
+    // you need to save this prove key,
-    // when prove, use it as a params. let params_bytes = postcard::to_allocvec(&params).unwrap();
+    // when prove, use it as a param. let params_bytes = postcard::to_allocvec(&params).unwrap();

     // Prepare the verification key (for proof verification)